An exhibition of innovative fun foods from China

 Dried lemon slices

 Imitating remains a favourite R&D strategy in the Chinese food industry.
-Zhongmin (Xiamen) has launched a similar product.
+Zhongmin (Xiamen, Fujian) and Yifutang (Hangzhou, Zhenjiang) have launched similar products.
 I have no information as to who was first.

 Dates or jujubes are hot in China.
 New products in various shapes, textures and flavours keep appearing.
 These strips by Yirenjia claim to be made from ‘southern sour dates’.
 However, the ingredients lists reveals that, apart from a host of other ingredients and additives, carrots have also been used.

 Salty duck eggs